(As of 31st March, 2022)

 With the advance of globalization of business activities and a widely networked environment, the kind of damage that could result from unforeseen events such as natural disasters or system failures has only grown in scale, requiring the reinforcement of a crisis management system.

 NRI has developed a contingency plan (emergency response plan) outlining our initial response system and action guidelines to be followed in the event of pandemics such as Covid-19, natural disasters such as major earthquakes, typhoons, and floods, large-scale system disruptions, or other incidents or accidents that impair our business and the execution of operations.
 While taking proactive measures and conducting repeated drills, we are working to upgrade and reinforce its crisis management structure, including by establishing a structure to achieve smoother business continuation and preparing the infrastructure necessary to ensure such continuation.
-The main office buildings where NRI is located have sophisticated disaster prevention features for facilitating business continuity, and our Tokyo headquarters, Yokohama Center, and Osaka Center in particular have the highest level of disaster prevention features in Japan.
+The main office buildings where NRI is located have sophisticated disaster prevention features for facilitating business continuity, and our Tokyo headquarters, Yokohama Center, and Osaka Center have the highest level of disaster prevention features in Japan.
 Also, the data centers held by NRI meet the highest Japanese standards for disaster preparation, in terms of security measures and earthquake resistance among other aspects.
 They feature wide-area disaster control measures such as mutual back-up and functional distribution linked with the data centers in the Kanto and Kansai areas.
-We intend to further reinforce our backup systems for NRI’s information assets contained within these data centers, and are taking measures based on standards agreed upon with clients regarding their information assets in our keeping.
+We intend to further reinforce our backup systems for NRI’s information assets contained within these data centers and are taking measures based on standards agreed upon with clients regarding their information assets in our keeping.
 Further, to ensure that we can continue to execute operations even if Covid-19 or a large-scale natural disaster or other event prevents NRI members from coming to work, we are creating a more telework-friendly environment and are continually reviewing our business continuation plans.

 However, in the event of a contingency or situation that exceeds the capabilities of one company, in which interruption of operations is unavoidable, the provision of services at the standards agreed upon with clients may not be feasible, and this could potentially affect NRI’s performance.